About the North Star Framework

 1. The North Star Metric

-, a single critical rate, count, or ratio that represents your product strategy.
+The heart of the North Star Framework is the North Star Metric, a single critical rate, count, or ratio that represents your product strategy.
 This metric is a leading indicator that defines the relationship between the customer problems that the product team is trying to solve and sustainable, long-term business results.

 The heart of the North Star Framework is the North Star Metric, a single critical rate, count, or ratio that represents your product strategy.

-).
+For example, in 2005, when Netflix was still focused on shipping DVDs, the Netflix product team established a North Star Metric of percentage of customers placing three or more DVDs in their queue during their first session with the service (see North Star in Action: Netflix).
 The team understood that this key statistic encapsulated Netflix’s differentiation strategy.
 Increasing this would improve both customer value and key business results—like customer retention and, ultimately, subscription revenue.

 2. Results and Value

-.
+The North Star Metric is a leading indicator of sustainable business results and customer value.
 As you see it change (ideally improving!), you can expect your business results to change accordingly.

 The inputs are just as important as the metric.
 These are a small set (3-5) of influential, complementary factors that you believe most directly affect the North Star Metric, and that you believe you can influence through your product offering.